ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 = Can I display web pages or HTML files in a FancyBox overlay? =

 Yes.
-Place a link with either `class="fancybox-iframe"` or `class="fancybox iframe"` (notice the space instead of the hyphen) to any web page or .htm(l) file in your content.
+First, enable the iFrame option on Settings > Media.
+Then, in your post or page content create a link with either `class="fancybox-iframe"` or `class="fancybox iframe"` (notice the space instead of the hyphen) to any web page or .htm(l) file in your content.

 NOTE: The difference between these two classes ('-' or space) is in size of the overlay window.
 Try it out and use the one that works best for you :)